Hanuman Dhara, Chitrakoot: The Hilltop Shrine of Flowing Sacred Water

 According to ancient belief, Hanuman Dhara is linked to the episode of Lanka Dahan.
 After burning Lanka, Lord Hanuman returned with his body still burning from the intense heat.
 Seeing this, Lord Rama compassionately created a stream of cool water at this very spot to help Hanuman rest and regain his strength.

-This sacred stream continues to flow even today, symbolizing Lord Rama’s grace and Hanuman’s unwavering devotion.
+This sacred stream continues to flow even today, symbolising Lord Rama's grace and Hanuman's unwavering devotion.
 The temple complex also includes shrines dedicated to Lord Rama, Mata Sita, and Lakshman, making it an important place for Ram bhakts.

 How to Reach Hanuman Dhara

 Hanuman Dhara is located on a hilltop, offering stunning views of the Chitrakoot valley and surrounding forests.
+Visitors can reach the temple in two ways.

 1. Ropeway

 The ropeway is the easiest and most popular option.
+It offers a scenic ride with beautiful views of the valley below.

-• Ticket price: ₹145 per person (round trip)
+- Ticket price: ₹145 per person (round trip)

-• Time taken: Around 5 to 7 minutes
+- Time taken: Around 5 to 7 minutes

 2. Stairway Route